Former Kenyan President Daniel arap Moi dies | DW | 04.02.2020

 Moi ruled Kenya for 24 years, from 1978 to 2002.

-He initially served as vice president under the country's first post-independence leader, Jomo Kenyatta, before assuming the top job of the former British colony.
+He initially served as vice president under Kenya's first post-independence leader, Jomo Kenyatta, before assuming the top job of the former British colony.

 His tenure as Kenya's second president was plagued by corruption and nepotism.